Budget 2019: Tax system to be made more progressive and resilient

 A “fairer and more robust approach” is to meet recurrent spending with recurrent revenues, Mr Heng said.

-He said that many countries have taken the “easier route” by funding recurrent expenditures through borrowing.
-But he stressed that Singapore must not do this, as such borrowing “shifts the burden of paying for today’s needs onto future generations.”
+Many countries have taken the “easier route” by funding recurrent expenditures through borrowing, he added.
+But Singapore must not do this, as such borrowing “shifts the burden of paying for today’s needs onto future generation".

 “This is not the Singapore way,” he said.

-A different approach will be taken for major infrastructure investments such as the development of Changi East and rail projects such as the Cross Island Line, the minister said.
+A different approach will be taken for major infrastructure investments such as the development of Changi East and rail projects such as the Cross Island Line.

 “For these large and lumpy expenditures where the benefits span many generations of Singaporeans, paying for them through some borrowing is fairer and more efficient,” he said.